quectometer/lissajous_sweep/README.md

-This simulation is intended to help you understand Lissajous figures and sweep behavior.
+This simulation is intended to help you understand Lissajous curve and sweep behavior.

 Click the link to run the simulation in your browser